chassisml/chassis/docs/docs/index.md

 Some non-goals of this project are:

-- Deploy the built image
+- Deploy the built image - this is up to the platform that you deploy the container into, like KFServing or Modzy

 ## Getting Started